Conspiracy Theories (CT) Digital Video Project

 a PowerPoint submission alone will not be accepted.
 If you are concerned about technical issues, email your

-professor to discuss – do not leave this to the last-minute. - Your video must have BOTH audio and visual elements, including images relevant to the topic.
+• Your video must have BOTH audio and visual elements, including images relevant to the topic.

-- This not an essay made into a movie, so do not just type scrolling words into a movie or animation!
+• This not an essay made into a movie, so do not just type scrolling words into a movie or animation!
 This will NOT be

 accepted.
 Make sure not to have too much writing on the screen—most should be presented orally, with only brief,

-vital information on the screen (otherwise, it is too hard for the viewer to follow). - USE OF VIDEO CLIPS: While you can use short video clips from other sources within your own movie, these should be
+• USE OF VIDEO CLIPS: While you can use short video clips from other sources within your own movie, these should be

 no longer than 30 seconds and no more than 1 per assignment (or several totalling approximately 30 seconds).
 They